GM recalls about 33,700 vehicles to fix software issue

-DETROIT General Motors Co (GM.N) is recalling about 33,700 model-year 2013 Buick LaCrosse sedans and Cadillac SRX crossover vehicles globally to address a potential software problem that could increase the risk of a crash.
+DETROIT, March 20 General Motors Co is recalling about 33,700 model-year 2013 Buick LaCrosse sedans and Cadillac SRX crossover vehicles globally to address a potential software problem that could increase the risk of a crash.

 GM said the problem may cause the transmission to unexpectedly slip from manual to automatic mode.
 The U.S. automaker said there are no reports of crashes or injuries related to the issue.